Ghost9: 2020: Debut with Pre Episode 1: Door, Pre Episode 2: W.all

-Ghost9 debuted with their debut EP Pre Episode 1: Door on September 23, with the lead single "Think of Dawn".
+Ghost9 debuted with their debut EP Pre Episode 1: Door on September 23, 2020, with the lead single "Think of Dawn".

-On November 25, 2020, Maroo announced that the group's second mini album, Pre Episode 2: W.all on December 10, with the lead single "W.all".
+On November 25, 2020, Maroo announced the group's second mini album, Pre Episode 2: W.all on December 10, with the lead single "W.all".

 2021: Now : Where We Are, Here & Now : When We Are In Love, members departure, Now : Who We Are Facing

 On February 17, Maroo Entertainment announced GHOST9 would make a comeback on March 11, with the release of their third mini album, Now: Where We Are, Here on March 11, with the lead single "Seoul".

 On May 12, Maroo announced that the group would make a comeback on June 3, with their fourth mini album, Now: When We Are in Love on June 3, with the lead single "Up All Night".

 On September 5, it was announced that members Hwang Dong-jun and Lee Tae-seung would be departing from Ghost9 and the group will continue as seven without the addition of new members.

 On November 9, Maroo announced that the group would make their first comeback as seven on November 25, with their fifth mini album, Who We Are Facing on November 25, with the lead single "Control".